aws-samples/amazon-cognito-whatsapp-otp/README.md

 These are the steps involved in this pattern:

 1. User signs up in Amazon Cognito Userpool
 2. Amazon Cognito invokes custom SMS sender AWS Lambda function.
-Amazon Cognito sends user attributes, including the phone number, and the one-time code(encrypted secrets) to your Lambda function
+Amazon Cognito sends user attributes, including the phone number, and the one-time code(encrypted secrets) to the AWS Lambda function
-3. The AWS Lambda decrypts the on time code by making the Decrypt API call to the AWS KMS Key
+3. The AWS Lambda decrypts the one-time code by making use of the Decrypt API call to the AWS KMS Key
-4. AWS Lambda obtains the WhatsApp access token from the AWS Secrets Manager.
+4. AWS Lambda obtains the WhatsApp access token from AWS Secrets Manager.
 AWS Lambda also parses phone number, user attributes and encrypted secrets.
 5. AWS Lambda sends a POST API call to the WhatsApp API and the WhatsApp message gets delivered to the customer.

 <img src="./images/architecture-diagram.png" width="100%"/>